HHS/simpler-grants-gov/documentation/decisions/adr/0004-db-planning.md

 - Expected access patterns (i.e. heavy read or write transactions)
 - Ease of creating mock data
 - Trusted libraries that support interfacing with this database in the language we've chosen for our API
+- An open source version of this DBMS is available for self hosting or running locally

 Database Hosting Service: